101guptaji/filesharingmanager/README.md

 # File Sharing Manager
 It is an innovative and simple platform on which anyone can upload a file and share the link to the file with anyone.

-The file can be a piece of music, video, pdf, excel, image,e etc.
+The file can be a piece of music, video, pdf, excel, image, etc.

 You can upload a file size of up to 10 GB.